dead-claudia/loadtest/README.md

 **Set up integration tests for Windows**

-I currently am only using this on Linux (and am making a best effort to make it runnable on Mac), so it's low priority for me.
-But if someone wants to port the integration tests to Windows (ideally, using Powershell and its background jobs functionality), I'd love to include it provided tests pass.
+I currently am only using this on Linux (and am only making a best effort to make it runnable on other platforms), so it's low priority for me.
+But if someone wants to port the integration tests to Windows (ideally, using PowerShell and its background jobs functionality), I'd love to include it.

-Note: unit tests should already be running against Windows.
+Note: unit tests are already passing on Windows.
+This shouldn't be hard for anyone familiar with PowerShell.

 **Make the load test able to go in reverse**